portworx/px-docs/control/host.md

 keywords: portworx, pxctl, command-line tool, cli, reference
 sidebar: home_sidebar
 redirect_from: "/cli-reference.html"
 meta-description: "This guide shows you how to use the PXCL CLI to perform host operations.
-Try today"
+Try today."
 ---

 * TOC